stawberri/danbooru-node/README.md

 ### Danbooru.post(path, [params], [callback])
 Perform a `POST` request on Danbooru's api!
 As far as you needta be concerned, it works exactly like `GET`!
-* `params` _object_.
-Since these are now being sent in a request body, you can actually send files inside this object if you want to!

 ### Danbooru.put(path, [params], [callback])
 Perform a `PUT` request on Danbooru's api!
 Works exactly like `POST`!